Survey of Hallucination in Natural Language Generation

 \subsection{Future Directions in VL}

 For future research on the hallucination problem in VL, we summarize three promising directions.
-Firstly, hallucination in VL is still in the early stage.
+Firstly, hallucination detection and mitigation in VL is still in the early stage.
 There is a lack of empirical and theoretical analyses in many tasks, such as visual storytelling, visual commonsense reasoning, video captioning, etc. Secondly, more effective evaluation metrics are needed.
 For example, although CHAIR can automatically evaluate the degree of object hallucination in image captioning, it requires a pre-defined list of object categories, which does not generalize well.
-Furthermore, for the hallucination types discussed in Section~\ref{sec:hall_VL_other}, currently there is no automatic metric.
+Furthermore, currently there is no automatic metric for the hallucination types discussed in Section~\ref{sec:hall_VL_other}.
 Therefore, we cannot perform quantitative evaluations for them.
 Thirdly, we believe how to perform controlled generation~\citep{rebuffel2022controlling,Dai2022PlausibleMN} with visual grounding is a promising direction to mitigate hallucination in VL.